-- LED lighting will be used to minimize light throw; - Only the minimum amount of pilot warning and obstruction avoidance lighting will be used: - Only lights with short flash durations and the ability to emit no light during the 'off phase' of the flash (i.e. as allowed by strobes and modern LED lights) will be installed on turbine structures;
+- LED lighting will be used to minimize light throw; - Only the minimum amount of pilot warning and obstruction avoidance lighting will be used: - Only lights with short flash durations and the ability to emit no light during the 'off phase' of the flash (i.e. as allowed by strobes and modern LED lights) will be installed on turbine structures; - Lights will operate at the minimum intensity and minimum number of flashes per minute (longest duration between flashes) allowable by Transport Canada; - Exterior turbine maintenance lights will be turned off prior to maintenance staff leaving the site; - The potential negative effect of shadow flicker has been mitigated at the design stage through responsible turbine siting; - A shadow flicker assessment has been completed for dwellings and public areas within 2 km of the proposed turbines; - Compliance with industry standard guidelines on shadow flicker has been achieved.
+All dwellings will experience less than 30 hours of shadow flicker per year and 30 minutes of shadow flicker on the worst day; - If shadow flicker occurrences during operation are found to be exceeding guidelines and annoying to surrounding houses and buildings, screening receptors may be considered:

-- Lights will operate at the minimum intensity and minimum number of flashes per minute (longest duration between flashes) allowable by Transport Canada; - Exterior turbine maintenance lights will be turned off prior to maintenance staff leaving the site. - The potential negative effect of shadow flicker has been mitigated at the design stage through responsible turbine siting; - A shadow flicker assessment has been completed for dwellings and public areas within 2.0 km of the proposed turbines; - Compliance with industry standard guidelines on shadow flicker has been achieved.
-All dwellings will experience less than 30 hours of shadow flicker per year and 30 minutes of shadow flicker on the worst day; - If shadow flicker occurrences during operation are found to be exceeding guidelines and annoying to surrounding houses and buildings, screening receptors may be considered: - A Compliant Resolution Plan has been developed for residents to refer to if they have concerns about any shadow flicker observed during operation; - Construction activities will be limited to the day time when possible.
-It is noted that the turbine may be erected during the evening as the activity must be completed when the wind is less than 4 m/s as a safety measure.
-These conditions are commonly seen in the early evening; - The paint on the turbines will be selected such that it does not contrast sharply with the environment and minimizes blade glint; and, - Policies regarding responsible siting of wind turbines were followed to minimize the potential impact on the landscape aesthetics during siting.
+- A Compliant Resolution Plan (Appendix B) has been developed for residents to refer to if they have concerns about any shadow flicker observed during operation; - Construction activities will be limited to the daytime when possible.
+It is noted that the turbines may be erected during the evening as the activity must be completed when the wind is less than 4 m/s as a safety measure.
+These conditions are commonly seen in the early evening; - Foundation concrete pours will begin early in the morning to ensure they do not carry too long into the night, as they can take upwards of 15 hours; - The paint on the turbines will be selected such that it does not contrast sharply with the environment and minimizes blade glint; and, - Policies regarding responsible siting of wind turbines were followed to minimize the potential impact on the landscape aesthetics during siting.